 - On the login page, enter your user account and password, and click Login.

-- Enter the one-time passcode in the text box of USM Central, and click Verify Code and Login.
+- Enter the one-time passcode in the text box of USM Central, and then click Login.